Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 To get to Balos, you have to drive past the city of Kissamos, as well as the port of Kavonisi.
 After about 1.5 km after the port, make a right turn right towards the village of Kaliviani.

-You’ll be on a narrow road that passes through the village, in front of the local church and of a couple of hotels.
+You’ll be on a narrow road that passes through the village, in front of the local church and a couple of hotels.

 balos beach